 Huntersville is also located close to Lake Norman.

 We share more about Huntersville’s surroundings in our “Nearby Places to Visit” section.

 - The Charlotte Renaissance Festival operates on Saturdays and Sundays from September 30 to November 19, 2023.

 - Doors are open between 9:30 am-5:30 pm.

 Here’s a breakdown of all the fun things to do at the Carolina Renaissance Festival:

 No matter what day you visit the festival, there is always a multitude of performances to enjoy.
 There are 16 stages scattered across the area, with names like “The Royal Pavilion” and “Fairhaven Theatre.”

-The calendar lists the times and performances occurring at each stage.
+Visit the website for an updated list of times and performances occurring at each stage.